navapbc/wic-participant-recertification-portal/README.md

 A PAC is a group of program participants that convenes to engage in user research sessions and advise on program improvements.
 Our council was made up of 12 WIC participants who attended monthly meetings and participated in research activities to help our team ensure that the tools we built met participants’ needs.
 Read more about PACs in Nava's [How to Build a Participant Advisory Council Toolkit](https://www.navapbc.com/toolkits/how-to-build-a-participant-advisory-council).

-Oour Design team also met regularly with Montana WIC stakeholders and an Advising States Council made up of subject matter experts from three other WIC State Agencies to ensure that the tools we built also met staff needs and would be informed by requirements beyond just Montana's.
+Our Design team also met regularly with Montana WIC stakeholders and an Advising States Council made up of subject matter experts from three other WIC State Agencies to ensure that the tools we built also met staff needs and would be informed by requirements beyond just Montana's.

 ### Pilot